 Projects requesting funding over $1,000 can apply for a RADF Community Grant, with two funding rounds held each year as advertised.
-Grants are generally capped at $5,000 however larger requests for projects evidencing significant community engagement, partnerships and outcomes are considered.
+Grants are generally capped at $5,000 however larger requests for projects must evidencing significant community engagement, partnerships and outcomes are considered.
 These applications must be submitted as one document to:

 Cassowary Coast Regional Council

 or email: email@example.com

 (Please DO NOT forward final applications directly to the RADF Liason Officer)